thomasWeise/moptipy/README.md

   It offers a rich set of evolutionary computation-based metaheuristics and a straightforward API.
   You can find it on GitHub at <https://github.com/DEAP/deap>.
 - [`inspyred`](https://pypi.org/project/inspyred) and [`ecspy`](https://pypi.org/project/ecspy/) are open source packages for nature-inspired optimization by Aaron Garrett.
+- [`nevergrad`](https://facebookresearch.github.io/nevergrad/) by Facebook Research offers gradient free optimization and implements a variety of numerical optimization methods and many benchmark problems.
 - The library "Powell's Derivative-Free Optimization solvers" ([`pdfo`](https://www.pdfo.net)) provides an implementation of the "Bound Optimization BY Quadratic Approximation" algorithm, or BOBYQA for short, for solving continuous optimization problems.
   The library is dedicated to the late Professor M. J. D. Powell FRS (1936—2015), maintained by Tom M. Ragonneau and Zaikun Zhang, and available at <https://github.com/pdfo/pdfo> and <https://www.pdfo.net>.
   We wrap its `BOBYQA` implementation into our `moptipy` API in module [`algorithms.so.vector.pdfo`](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.vector.html#module-moptipy.algorithms.so.vector.pdfo).